huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 *Good second issues* are marked by the [Good second issue](https://github.com/huggingface/diffusers/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+second+issue%22) label.
 Good second issues are usually more complicated to solve than [Good first issues](https://github.com/huggingface/diffusers/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-The issue description gives normally less guidance on how to example fix the issue and requires a decent understanding of the library by the user.
+The issue description usually gives less guidance on how to fix the issue and requires a decent understanding of the library by the interested contributor.
 If you are interested in tackling a second good issue, feel free to open a PR to fix it and link the PR to the issue.
 If you see that a PR has already been opened for this issue but did not get merged, have a look to understand why it wasn't merged and try to open an improved PR.
 Good second issues are usually more difficult to get merged compared to good first issues, so don't hesitate to ask for help from the core maintainers.
 If your PR is almost finished the core maintainers can also jump into your PR and commit to it in order to get it merged.